RWS/rws.github.io/articles/publish-app-appstore.md

 # Publish an App Version on the AppStore

-Publishing to the RWS AppStore makes your app discoverable to thousands of Trados users worldwide.
+Publishing to the RWS AppStore makes your app discoverable to thousands of RWS users worldwide.
 This process includes validation, proper signing, and listing creation to ensure a professional presentation of your solution.

 ## What You Need to Provide